 Using digital technology this course prepares and publishes the yearbook, which records the school year in pictures and words.
 Students will work with advanced desktop publishing software as they learn the principles of layout and design.
 Students will also learn some principles of photography, picture cropping, and photo editing skills on the computer.
+Students will practice and understand the value of sustainability through digitally, archiving images and documents.
 Other elements of the course include journalistic writing, copy-editing, financial management, and marketing.
 Dependability, initiative, attention to detail, and computer skills are essential qualities of yearbook students.
 Class size is limited.
-The course may be repeated for credit.
-NOTE: This course meets on both Wednesday and Thursday.
+Note: The course meets during T.E.A.